Our top tips for travel in Myanmar

 Internet and mobile phones

-Burma's technological infrastructure has improved rapidly over the past few years.
-International roaming is available in Burma and with roaming enabled most UK SIM cards will work.
-3G coverage is fairly reliable in urban areas, however be warned that roaming costs charged for Burma can be extremely high so please do check with your mobile service provider before travelling.
+Myanmar's technological infrastructure has improved rapidly over the past few years.
+International roaming is available in the country and with roaming enabled most UK SIM cards will work.
+3G coverage is fairly reliable in urban areas, however be warned that roaming costs charged for Myanmar can be extremely high so please do check with your mobile service provider before travelling.
 Many visitors choose to buy a SIM card when they arrive (approximately 1500 Kyat - about £1).
 This can then be topped up as and when needed.

 If your own phone won't work, a mobile phone can be rented at Yangon Airport for the following rate: